darsa-group/darsa-group.github.io/content/post/2023-vermiscope-phd/index.md

 ---
-title: 'PhD Position in Deep Learning for Biodiversity Monitoring: Custom Imaging Platform and Deep Learning to Identify and Phenotype Earthworms'
+title: 'PhD Position in Deep Learning for Biodiversity Monitoring: Custom Imaging Platform and Deep Learning to Classify and Phenotype Earthworms'

 # Summary for listings and search engines
 summary: We are looking for a talented PhD student to apply deep learning techniques to study earthworms at Aarhus University.